hitzhangjie/go-patterns/README.md

 ## Pattern Categories

 In software design area, patterns could be split into different layers.

 A closer look at existing patterns reveals that they cover various ranges of scale and abstraction.

 - Some patterns help in structuring a software system into subsystems.
 - Other patterns support the refinement of subsystems and components, or of the relationships between them.
 - Further patterns help in implementing particular design aspects in a specific programming language.

 Patterns also range from domain-independent ones, such as those for decoupling interacting components, to patterns addressing domain-specific aspects such as transaction policies in business applications, or call routing in telecommunication.

 To refine our classification, we group patterns into three categories:

-- Architecture Patterns
-  Viable software architectures are built according to some overall structuring principle.
+- Architecture PatternsViable software architectures are built according to some overall structuring principle.
 We describe these principles with architectural patterns.

-  >A architectural pattern expresses a fundamental structural organization schema for software systems.
+  > A architectural pattern expresses a fundamental structural organization schema for software systems.
 It provides a set of predefined subsystems, specifies their responsibilities, and includes rules and guidelines for organizing the relationships between them.
+  >

   Architectural patterns are templates for concrete software architectures.
 They specify the system-wide structual properties of an application, and have an impact on the architecture of its subsystems.
 The selection of an architecture pattern is therefore a fundamental design decision when developing a software system.
 - Design Patterns
   The subsystems of a software architecture, as well as the relationships between them, usually consist of several smaller architectural units.
 We describe these using design patterns.

-  >A design pattern provides a scheme for refining the subsystems or components of a software system, or the relationships between them.
+  > A design pattern provides a scheme for refining the subsystems or components of a software system, or the relationships between them.
 It describes a commonly-recurring structure of communicating components that solves a general design problem within a particular context.
+  >

   Design patterns are medium-scale patterns.
 They are smaller in scale than architectural patterns, but tend to be independent of a particular programming language or programming paradigm.
-The application of a design pattern has no effect on the fundamental structure of a software system, but may have a strong influence on the architecture of a subsystem.
-  Many design patterns provides structures for decomposing more complex services or components.
+The application of a design pattern has no effect on the fundamental structure of a software system, but may have a strong influence on the architecture of a subsystem.Many design patterns provides structures for decomposing more complex services or components.
 Others address the effective cooperation between them, such as the following pattern: Observer or Publisher-Subscriber.
 - Idioms
   Idioms deal with the implemention of particular design issues.

-  >An idiom is a low-level pattern specific to a programming language.
+  > An idiom is a low-level pattern specific to a programming language.
 An idiom describes how to implement particular aspects of components or the relationships between them using the features of the given language.
+  >

   Idiom represent the lowest-level patterns.
 They address aspects of both design and implemention.
   Most idioms are language-specific, they capture existing programming experience.
 Often the same idiom looks different for different languages, and sometimes an idiom that is useful for one programming language doesn't make sense in another.

 ## Relationships between Patterns

 A pattern solves a particular problem, but its application may raise new problems.
 Some of these can be solved by other patterns.

 Most patterns for software architecture raise problems that can be solved by smaller patterns.
 Patterns do not usually exist in isolation.
 Each pattern depends on the smaller patterns it contains and on the larger patterns in which it is contained.

 And a pattern may also be a variant of another.